Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 ## Encryption

-This guide supports two different encryption options: unencrypted and ZFS native encryption.
-With either option, all ZFS features are fully available.
+This guide supports three different encryption options: unencrypted, LUKS (full-disk encryption), and ZFS native encryption.
+With any option, all ZFS features are fully available.

 Unencrypted does not encrypt anything, of course.
 With no encryption happening, this option naturally has the best performance.

+LUKS encrypts almost everything: the OS, swap, home directories, and anything else.
+The only unencrypted data is the bootloader, kernel, and initrd.
+The system cannot boot without the passphrase being entered at the console.
+Performance is good, but LUKS sits underneath ZFS, so if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.

 ZFS native encryption encrypts the data and most metadata in the root pool.
 It does not encrypt dataset or snapshot names or properties.
 The boot pool is not encrypted at all, but it only contains the bootloader, kernel, and initrd.
 (Unless you put a password in `/etc/fstab`, the initrd is unlikely to contain sensitive data.)
 The system cannot boot without the passphrase being entered at the console.
 Performance is good.
 As the encryption happens in ZFS, even if multiple disks (mirror or raidz topologies) are used, the data only has to be encrypted once.